 Her affiliations are many and represent the true nature of her work: building community through strong leadership.
 A member of Leadership San Antonio (Class 36), Asia went on to serve on the LSA steering committee for Class 37.
-She has continued her community involvement through organizations such Autism Children’s Network, United Way Emerging Leaders, and Greater San Antonio Y’s Mission Advancement Committee.
-Her experience and expertise in marketing, fundraising, event planning, management, and public relations has become a source of inspiration and encouragement to the vast number of individuals she has invested in through mentoring.
+She has continued her community involvement through organizations such as Autism Children’s Network, United Way Emerging Leaders, and Greater San Antonio Y’s Mission Advancement Committee.
+Her experience and expertise in marketing, fundraising, event planning, management, and public relations have become a source of inspiration and encouragement to the vast number of individuals she has invested in through mentoring.

 Recently, Asia was honored for her work as a leader and mentor with the Chamber of Commerce Women in Business Leadership Promise Award, the San Antonio Business Journal’s Women Leadership Award and the Executive Leadership Award for her work as COO at SA300.